A black cat crossing your path signifies that the animal is going somewhere.Groucho Marx

 History of International Black Cat Awareness Month

-Throughout the rest of the year, it’s typically more difficult to get them adopted, how much more difficult?
+Throughout the rest of the year, it can often be more difficult to get black cats to be adopted.
+How much more difficult?
 Black cats are adopted at a rate 50% lower than any other color of cat, which is very difficult for a cat lover of any sort to understand at all.
 A sable furred cat is perhaps one of the most beautiful animals to walk the earth!

 How To Celebrate International Black Cat Awareness Month

 Consider these ideas for celebrating Black Cat Awareness Month on your own or with a group of cat lovers:

 The first and best way is to do your part in dispelling the myths surrounding black cats and their supposed luck-altering abilities.
 In fact, one interesting tidbit to share is that in ancient Egyptian times, black cats were often viewed as divine creatures in whom the gods lived.
 At one point, the Irish believed that finding a black cat on the porch was good luck, and the Japanese also tend to hold black cats in high esteem–as symbols of prosperity!

 But, really, any cat lover knows that black cats are not witches in disguise or evil in any way.
 In fact, they’re absolutely no different than any other color cat.
 They’re adorable, lovable creatures that need love and attention from kind humans!